sailfishos/docs.sailfishos.org/Develop/Collaborate/Community/Bug_Coordinators.md

 ##### Submission at the Community Meeting

-Community Meetings at IRC, and their announcements at the Forum are used to make the Jolla team aware of the bugs.
+Community Meetings held at IRC, and their announcements at the Forum are used to make the Jolla team aware of the bugs.

 During the meeting, the list of bugs is presented, and a time slot allocated for discussing them, requesting more information, and other action items.
+To give everyone the opportunity to prepare for this, the bugs are previously listed in the corresponding Meeting Announcement topic on the Forum.

-Until a better heuristic has been determined, the 10 to-be-presented bugs are selected at random, with a slight bias towards new reports.
+Until a better heuristic has been determined, the to-be-presented bugs are selected from the Coordinator's lists by picking 10 bugs reports at random, with a slight bias towards new reports.

-#### Jolla Team
+#### Responsibilities of the Jolla Team

-Creates internal Bug reports or updates existing ones from those presented at the Meeting.
+Create internal Bug reports or update existing ones from those presented at the Meeting.
-Tags the Bug Report topic according to the internal bug's progress.
+Tag the Bug Report topic according to the internal bug's progress, releases which contain the fix, and other applicable events.

 ##### Tagging

 Depending the situation, Jolla will tag the Bug Report topics as *tracked*, *pending* or *fixed*.

- - **tracked**: an internal bug report exists and is open
+ - **tracked**: An internal bug report exists and is open.
- - **pending**:
+ - **pending**: The bug report has been considered, but is neither tracked nor fixed.
- - **fixed**: A SailfishOS version has been released which contains a fix for this bug.
+ - **fixed**: A Sailfish OS version has been released which contains a fix for this bug.

-#### Reporters
+#### Responsibilities of the Bug Reporter

+Reporters of original Bug Report topics should ideally be responsive to any updates to their report.
+They also should mark their report as Solved if applicable:

 **Solved**
 The original reporter should mark the Bug Report topic as "Solved":